NirantK/whatsapp-moderation/README.md

 - Support for excluding contacts (users with names starting with '~')
 - Comprehensive logging and progress tracking
 - Activity scoring with exponential decay to identify formerly active members
+- Web interface for easy analysis
+- Command-line interface for batch processing

 ## Installation